How to Tenderize Thin Chicken Breasts: Simple Tips for Juicy, Flavorful Results

 1. Saltwater Brine: Soaking chicken in a mixture of salt and water for 30 minutes to an hour locks in moisture and softens the meat.

-2. Acidic Marinades: A combination of lemon juice, vinegar, or even tomato-based sauces helps break down tough fibers.
+2. Acidic Marinades: A blend of lemon juice, vinegar, or tomato-based sauces effectively softens tough fibers while adding depth of flavor.

-3. Dairy-Based Solutions: Buttermilk or yogurt not only tenderizes but also prevents the chicken from drying out.
+3. Dairy-Based Options: Buttermilk or yogurt work as effective tenderizers while also locking in moisture, preventing the chicken from drying out.

-4. Enzyme-Infused Marinades: Natural enzymes in pineapple juice or papaya can help tenderize chicken in a short amount of time.
+4. Enzyme-Infused Marinades: The natural enzymes in papaya or pineapple juice quicly break down proteins, tenderizing the chicken in a short time.

 How to make chicken breast soft and tender?